ZawMT/yoobee806/Week07/README.md

 A CSV file is created, and it will represent the state a specific time or timeslot.
 The following is a sample data at Hour 7.
 ![Hour 7](./Attempt2/images/Hour7.png)

-Past and Present Traffic Density and Weightages are generated randomly for the segments, except the school zone segment (BD) will have higher density and weightage within the school rush hours.
+Past and Present Traffic Density and Weightages are generated randomly for the segments.
+The school zone segment (BD) will have higher density and weightage within the school rush hours.
 (7,8,9,15,16,17, 18).

 The script will run and draw for 24 hours frame generating data for each hour for simulation.
 Below is a sample chart from one simulation run.
+From here, what we can understand is the Route 1 (Blue) will have higher density most of the time, especially in the school rush hours.
+So, most of the time, the choice will be Route 2 (Red).
 ![Simulation](./Attempt2/images/route_comparison.png)

 The road density estimation formula is as follows:
-Estimated Density = Weightage * Current Density + (1 - Weightage) * Past Density
+`Estimated Density = Weightage * Current Density + (1 - Weightage) * Past Density`

 This formula is comparable to the classic slope formula **y = mx + b** where **m (coefficient)** is the Weightage — how much trust is given to the live traffic reading — and **b (intercept)** is `(1 − m) × Past Density` — the historical baseline the system falls back on.

-Based on that view, the process of prediction can be viwed this way.
+Based on this knowledge, the process of prediction can be viwed this way.
 - When the Weightage is 0.5, then it means, the Estimated Density will be calculated as the summation of 50% from the current density and 50% from the past density — in other words, putting the equal trust to both, simply meaning that the situation is stable and predictable.

 - When the Weightage is higher, e.g. 0.8, then it means, higher trust should be put in the current density, in other words, the situation is highly variable and difficult to guess, and so current condition should be taken as a more deciding factor.